espressif/esp-dev-kits/docs/en/esp32-p4x-function-ev-board/user_guide.rst

      - Power On/Off Switch.
 Toggling toward the ON sign powers the board on (5 V), toggling away from the ON sign powers the board off.
    * - 20
      - Switch
-     - TPS2051C is a USB power switch that provides a 500 mA output current limit.
+     - TPS2051C is a USB power switch.
+When the USB 2.0 Type-A port is used for ESP32-P4 as a USB host to connect external USB devices, power must be supplied to those devices.
+TPS2051C limits the external supply current to within 500 mA, complying with the USB specification and preventing external devices from drawing excessive current.
+It also protects the development board from damage caused by short circuits or overloads on external devices.
    * - 21
      - MIPI CSI Connector
      - The FPC connector 1.0K-GT-15PB is used for connecting external camera modules to enable image transmission.
 For details, please refer to 1.0K-GT-15PB specification in Related Documents.
 FPC specifications: 1.0 mm pitch, 0.7 mm pin width, 0.3 mm thickness, 15 pins.